AmirHammouteneEI/ScheduledPasteAndKeys/README.md

    - Wait
    - Open files, folders, executables, url
    - Run Windows system specific command (shut down, reboot, kill processes, create files...)
+   - Mouve Cursor

 The goal in future versions is to include those actions :

-   - Mouve Cursor (to destination and in circle)
+   - Assistance functionality to define coordinates for Mouve Cursor
    - Play sounds
+   - Add more Windows system specific command

 Feebacks and idea of other actions are very welcome !